 CV axles are most commonly used on the front-wheel-drive vehicles to transfer engine power to the wheels.
 Some all-wheel-drive vehicles and rear-wheel-drive vehicles with independent rear suspensions also use CV axles to transfer engine power to the wheels.

-The two CV joints on a drive axle can be replaced separately.
+CV axles have an inner joint and an outer joint.
+Either the two CV joints on a drive axle can be replaced separately, if necessary.
 That involves removing the axle, removing the axle boot and then the joint, installing a new joint, new grease and the boot, then, reinstalling the axle in the vehicle.